How to Make Healthy Oatmeal

 Ripe or caramelized bananas: This may be my favorite way to sweeten up a lot of my recipes, especially as oatmeal toppings.

 Frozen or fresh berries: First, choose the ones in season, when you can.
 BUT, you don’t have to feel you must buy fresh ones if they don’t fit in your budget.
-The frozen berries are just as nutritious (read more here).

 Okay, what about spice?
 Here are a few of my favorite go-to spices that I add to almost every bowl of oatmeal.